maptiler/maptiler-sdk-js/README.md

 ⚠️ Please keep in mind that if you use any additional [MapTiler modules](https://docs.maptiler.com/sdk-js/modules/), you must update them to a version that supports MapTiler SDK JS v3.

 # API documentation
-In addition to the details and examples provided in this readme, check out the [complete API documentation](https://docs.maptiler.com/sdk-js/api/)
+For further documentation and examples, check out [docs.maptiler.com](https://docs.maptiler.com/sdk-js/api/).

+Full api typedoc documentation can also be generated via the commands:

+`npm run docs:md` to generate markdown in `docs`
+`npm run docs:html` to generate html docs in `docs-html`

 # Quick start